-Learn this exercise where you focus on relaxing the muscles of the entire head to slow down mental activity as muscle tension in the head accompanies any thinking activity.
+Learn this exercise to slow down mental activity as muscle tension in the head accompanies any thinking activity.
 The exercise is also very effective to release tension-induced headaches.

-- Relax the muscles on the crown of the head by imagining more space between each strand of hair on the top of your head, down the back of the head and to the sides of the scalp. - Imagine the forehead smooth, without wrinkles and increase the space between the eyebrows. - Let the eyes sink back in the eye sockets. - Relax the muscles around and behind the eyes. - Relax the cheeks so they are without expression. - Relax the jaws so the lips and teeth barely touch. - The tongue lies relaxed like a boat with the tip of the tongue touching the inside of the teeth. - Imagine the space in the throat broadens creating space for the air passing when breathing in and out through the nose. - If there is a somewhat compact feeling inside the head imagine it dissolving like a pill slowly in water.
+- Relax the muscles on the crown of your head by imagining more space between each strand of hair on the top of your head, down the back of the head and to the sides of the scalp. - Imagine the forehead smooth, without wrinkles and increase the space between the eyebrows.
+Let the eyes sink back in the eye sockets. - Relax the muscles around and behind your eyes.
+Relax your cheeks so they are without expression.
+Relax the jaws so your lips and teeth barely touch. - The tongue lies relaxed like a boat with the tip of the tongue touching the inside of the teeth. - Imagine the space in your throat broadens creating space for the air passing when breathing in and out through the nose. - If there is a somewhat compact feeling inside your head, imagine it dissolving like a pill slowly dissolving in water.